[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Results

 \subsubsection{Varying hyperparameters in Random MOMDP}

 To verify \ref{claim:discrete-hyper}, we attempt to reproduce the hyperparameter sweep in Random-MOMDP from the original paper.
-Our results are shown in Figure~\ref{fig:momdp_hyper}.
-When using a tabular policy representation, we observe trends that closely align with the original paper (see Appendix \ref{appendix:fig2} for a direct comparison).
-FairDICE ($\alpha > 0$) achieves higher NSW and Jain's fairness almost everywhere compared to the utilitarian baseline ($\alpha = 0$), and increasing $\alpha$ yields progressively fairer policies at the cost of utilitarian welfare\footnote{Except for high $\beta$, where higher $\alpha$ seems to also have a positive impact on utilitarian welfare.
+Our results are shown in Fig.~\ref{fig:momdp_hyper}.
+When using a tabular policy representation, we observe trends that closely align with Fig.~2 from the original paper (see Appendix \ref{appendix:fig2} for a direct comparison).
+FairDICE ($\alpha > 0$) achieves higher NSW and Jain's fairness almost everywhere compared to the utilitarian baseline ($\alpha = 0$), and increasing $\alpha$ yields progressively fairer policies at the cost of utilitarian welfare\footnote{Except for high $\beta$, where higher $\alpha$ seems to also have a positive impact on all metrics.
 We suspect (together with the original authors) that this is due to the additional regularisation term being beneficial for learning, but this is uncertain.}.

 The characteristic peak-shaped decline in utilitarian welfare as $\beta$ increases is clearly reproduced, with FairDICE variants maintaining higher welfare longer before dropping.
 The ordering among FairDICE variants ($\alpha = 1.25 > 1.0 > 0.5$) in both NSW and Jain's fairness is preserved across most $\beta$ values.
 Notably, at low $\beta$ values, the utilitarian baseline exhibits a transient increase in NSW around $\beta = 10^{-2}$, mirroring a similar pattern in the original results.